subhamX/ibm-cloud-foundry-deploy/README.md

 # IBM Cloud Foundry Deploy

+A github action which allows developers to automate the deploy 🚀 process to `IBM cloud foundry`.

+### What is Cloud Foundry?
+> Cloud Foundry is the industry-standard open source cloud application platform for developing and deploying enterprise cloud applications.
+Get started today!

-The following Github Action allows developers to deploy 🚀 the application to `IBM cloud foundry` seamlessly.
-For more information on cloud foundry, please visit [here](https://www.ibm.com/cloud/cloud-foundry).
+For more information on IBM cloud foundry, please visit [here](https://www.ibm.com/cloud/cloud-foundry).

 ## Pre-requisites
 * You need to have an IBM Cloud account and a cloud foundry instance.
-* You can create a IBM Cloud account [here](https://cloud.ibm.com/) and create a new cloud foundry instance [here](https://cloud.ibm.com/catalog/starters/cloud-foundry).
+* You can create a free IBM Cloud account [here](https://cloud.ibm.com/) and create a new cloud foundry instance [here](https://cloud.ibm.com/catalog/starters/cloud-foundry).

 ## Checklist

+* This action allows you to deploy applications built on runtimes of **Java**, **Node.js**, **PHP**, **Python**, **Ruby**, **ASP.NET**, **Tomcat**, **Swift** and **Go** to Cloud Foundry.
-* Ensure that there exists a `manifest.yml` file in the root directory.
-For more information on App Manifests head over to [this link](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html).
+  You need to define your deployment details like number of application instances to create, the amount of memory and disk quota to allocate, and other environment variables in the `manifest.yml` file.
+For more information on App Manifests head over to these links. [one](https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html) and [two](https://cloud.ibm.com/docs/cloud-foundry?topic=cloud-foundry-deploy_apps).
 * We recommend using `.cfignore` and adding `.git/`, and other files, directories which you would like to ignore during the deployment.